-Professional Pilot-Airplane Learning Outcomes: Upon successful completion of this degree program, students will be able to:
+Professional Pilot-Unmanned Aircraft Systems Learning Outcomes: Upon successful completion of this degree program, students will be able to:

-- 1. demonstrate leadership, teamwork, managerial, and organizational skills within the aviation industry; - 2. analyze and assess airline and airport operations, government regulations, and safety and environmental concerns to plan and implement appropriate strategic and tactical business methodologies; - 3. demonstrate flight proficiency, safety, and procedural skills to obtain F.A.A. licensure required to secure a position as a commercial pilot or flight instructor; and - 4. speak and communicate clearly and decisively using standard industry pilot-controller phraseology.
+- 1. demonstrate leadership, teamwork, managerial, and organizational skills within the aviation industry; - 2. analyze and assess airline and airport operations, government regulations, and safety and environmental concerns to plan and implement appropriate strategic and tactical business methodologies; - 3. demonstrate flight proficiency, safety, and procedural skills to obtain FAA licensure required to secure a position as a commercial pilot or flight instructor; and - 4. communicate clearly and decisively using standard industry pilot-controller phraseology.